dotdigitize/legion_agi/README.md

 ## 5. Moving Towards AGI

-The ultimate goal of Legion AI is to contribute to the development of **Artificial General Intelligence (AGI)**, where agents are not only capable of understanding but also solving problems autonomously across various domains without human intervention.
-This system aims to simulate human-like reasoning, memory retention, and learning, providing a pathway toward achieving AGI.

 The future scope of Legion AI involves scaling up the platform's capabilities, integrating neural networks that mimic biological processes like synaptic plasticity and memory consolidation.
 Through **real-time learning**, **cross-domain integration**, and the introduction of **Chain of Memory** systems, the platform is set to advance toward AGI, wherein agents can operate across a multitude of tasks and domains seamlessly.

 ## 6. Open resource AGI

 As we advance toward AGI, ethical considerations take on greater significance.
-The prospect of AGI evolving into Artificial Superintelligence (ASI) brings forth both exciting opportunities and complex challenges.
+The prospect of AGI evolving into Artificial Superintelligence (ASI) brings forth both exciting opportunities.
 By maintaining Legion AI as an open resource for non-commercial and military applications, we strive to democratize AGI development, ensuring that its evolution is not controlled by a select few.

 1. Open Resource: Legion AI will be available as freely accessible code, enabling developers and researchers to use, modify, and contribute to the project, while ensuring proper attribution to me, "Joey Perez."